-Here’s a quick look at activities coming up under our roof April 14 – May 7
+Here’s a quick look at upcoming activities June 23 – September 16

 In keeping with our Lenten theme of Fasting and Feasting, please help us make a food labyrinth!

 Palm/Passion Sunday 10AM; Wednesday Labyrinth Prayer Walk 6 PM; Maundy Thursday Prayer 11.30AM; Good Friday 10AM; Easter Sunday 7 and 10AM